Image of woman with arrows indicating a Brazilian Butt Lift (BBL). A great procedure to get at Chicago's Iteld Plastic Surgery

 Let’s talk BBL!

 While the Brazilian butt lift is a popular procedure, it isn’t right for everyone.
-It’s important we address all your questions and any concerns you have.
-Please contact my patient coordinators at info@driteld.com or call 312.757.4505 to schedule your confidential consultation.
+We must address all your questions and any concerns you have.
+Please contact my patient coordinators at [email protected] to schedule your confidential consultation.

 Our new and expanded office is located at 939 W North Avenue, Suite 600, in Chicago’s Lincoln Park!